cloudmaven/documentation/pages/ccs/ccs_precis.md

    - In resource management and public safety domains the incorporation of scientific modeling is not well developed.
    - This program provides localized information building from a reproducible model of free and open access

-## Genomics and Biochemistry

-- Genetic architecture of autism
-- Metagenomics of methane-consuming microbial communities
-- Enzyme inhibition by molecular structure
-- Peptide scaffolding enumeration and design: Large-scale computing using the Rosetta protein folding toolkit

 ## Ocean science